only-cliches/Nano-SQL/packages/Adapter-SQLite3/README.md

 The `SQLite` class accepts two optional arguments in it's constructor.

 ### Filename
-The first argument is the filename to the SQLite database to connect, default is ":memory:" which creates a temporary database.
+The first argument is the filename to the SQLite database to connect to, default is `:memory:` which creates a temporary database.

 ### Database Mode